 P.K. also needs to be a good teammate.
 It’s a question of degrees.
 He’ll never be Bob Gainey or Max Pacioretty, but he needs to take to heart the fact that he needs to function within the team, not always be the centre of attention at all costs.
 He needs to show the emotional maturity to take what happened last season as a learning lesson, that all the feedback is not just noise from the haters, but also advice from people who care for him.
 Maybe you disregard this blogger and that Leaf-loving jerk there, but when Serge Savard and Guy Lafleur and Yvan Cournoyer chime in, maybe you pay attention.
 He may be able to help the team by easing off by 10% here, by maybe not yelling and carrying on there, etc.

-If your friends kind of let you know in a dozen subtle ways that maybe you’re too boisterous and knock over too many wine glass at the dinner parties, that you hog the conversation and interrupt others too much, you need to heed that, and maybe tone down your antics, crank it down from 11 to 8 or 9, out of respect for them, so you keep getting invited, instead of treated as the wet muddy dog in the living room.
+If your friends kind of let you know in a dozen subtle ways that maybe you’re too boisterous and knock over too many wine glasses at the dinner parties, that you hog the conversation and interrupt others too much, you need to heed that, and maybe tone down your antics, crank it down from 11 to 8 or 9, out of respect for them, so you keep getting invited, instead of treated as the wet muddy dog in the living room.